edouardpoitras/osm-geo-mapper/README.md

     ./osm-geo-mapper --help

+    osm-geo-mapper 0.8.0

-    Will fetch OpenStreetMap data, convert to GeoJSON, and display the resulting lines/points/polygons in the terminal.
+    Will display OpenStreeMap data (PBF/OSM/GeoJSON) lines/points/polygons in the terminal.

     USAGE:
-        osm-geo-mapper [FLAGS] [OPTIONS]
+        osm-geo-mapper [OPTIONS]

     FLAGS:
         -h, --help       Prints help information
         -V, --version    Prints version information

     OPTIONS:
-        -a, --address <address>              The address that will be used when fetching OpenStreetMap data -g, --geojson-file <geojson-file>    Optionally provide a geojson file directly to be parsed and displayed in the terminal
+    -a, --address <address>              The address that will be used when fetching OpenStreetMap data (ignored if OSM/PBF/GeoJSON file is provided)
+    -g, --geojson-file <geojson-file>    Optionally provide a GeoJSON file directly to be parsed and displayed in the terminal
-            --latitude <latitude>            The latitude that will be used when fetching OpenStreetMap data (ignored if address is provided)
+    --latitude <latitude>            The latitude that will be used when fetching OpenStreetMap data (ignored if address or OSM/PBF/GeoJSON file is provided)
-            --longitude <longitude>          The longitude that will be used when fetching OpenStreetMap data (ignored if address is provided)
+    --longitude <longitude>          The longitude that will be used when fetching OpenStreetMap data (ignored if address or OSM/PBF/GeoJSON file is provided)
-        -r, --radius <radius>                The radius of the area of land to retrieve in 100,000th of a lat/lon degree (roughly a meter at the equator) - defaults to 200 (0.002 degrees or ~200m).
-Significantly impacts loading times
+    -o, --osm-file <osm-file>            Optionally provide a OSM file directly to be parsed and displayed in the terminal -p, --pbf-file <pbf-file>            Optionally provide a PBF file directly to be parsed and displayed in the terminal -r, --radius <radius>                The radius of the area of land to retrieve in 100,000th of a lat/lon degree (roughly a meter at the equator) - defaults to 200 (0.002 degrees or ~200m).
+Significantly impacts loading times.
+Ignored if PBF/GeoJSON file is provided

     ./osm-geo-mapper --address "ottawa canada"